 For EU intra-group debt financing, the withholding tax exemption under the Interest and Royalties Directive (the I&R WHT Exemption) applies to interest payments made by the Italian resident company to its EU participated company, provided that the relevant requirements are met.

 For debt financing granted to Italian enterprises by, among others, EU banks, EU insurance companies and certain institutional investors, a withholding tax exemption is available for interest paid out of loans, having certain features (the Loan WHT Exemption Regime).

-With the view to strengthening the capitalisation of Italian companies, the Allowance for Corporate Equity27 (ACE) has been recently reinstated.
+With the view to strengthening the capitalisation of Italian companies, the Allowance for Corporate Equity28 (ACE) has been recently reinstated.
 ACE allows Italian resident companies to deduct from their IRES taxable income a 1.3 per cent 'notional return' on certain equity increases.
 Excess 'notional return' can be either carried forward without time limits or converted into an IRAP tax credit.
 Certain anti-avoidance provisions apply.

-In addition to specific anti-abuse rules, Italian tax law provides for a general anti-abuse rule aimed at counteracting those transactions which, although formally in line with Italian tax law, do not have any economic substance and have been put into place for the essential purpose of obtaining undue tax benefits.
+In addition to specific anti-abuse rules, Italian tax law provides for a general anti-abuse rule aimed at counteracting those transactions that, although formally in line with Italian tax law, do not have any economic substance and have been put into place for the essential purpose of obtaining undue tax benefits.

 iv Indirect taxes